Turn Your Home Renovation into a Green Remodel with These Sustainability Ideas

-In many cases, making an upgrade energy-efficient requires no more work than it would to do it the conventional way.
+In many cases, making a sustainability upgrade requires no more work than it would to do it the conventional way.
 Often the only difference is the choice of materials.

 Do energy-efficient upgrades cost extra?

-Energy-efficient products can cost more, but they can also cost less, if not up front, then over its lifetime.
-Although an undertaking like installing solar panels runs in the thousands of dollars, energy-efficient products also include such budget-friendly items as weather stripping and caulk.
+Energy-efficient products can cost more, but they can also cost less, if not up front, then over their lifetimes.
+Although an undertaking like installing solar panels runs in the thousands of dollars, green products also include such budget-friendly items as weather stripping and caulk.

 How much will they save long-term?

 Making a blanket assessment of savings is difficult, if not impossible, but let’s take a look at some of the theoretical cost and savings estimates with different upgrades:

 - Windows: $385–$785 per window cost, $27–$583 savings per year (depending on whether you’re replacing single- or double-pane windows)

 - Refrigerator: $500–$3,200 cost, $200+ savings over the life of the fridge